oceanprotocol/docs/content/tutorials/react/publish-data-set.md

 When you click on the `Register asset` button, you should get four separate dialog boxes from MetaMask, in a series, i.e. the second one only appears after you accept/approve the first one, and so on.

-Have a look into `console.log` to see the various steps of the register process.
 If you have no errors in your `console.log`, then you have successfully registered an asset.

 ## Final Result